 Section 189(5) establishes the statutory rules and preconditions for the admissibility of wiretap evidence.

 The Charter does not apply to recordings of conversations between to private citizens unless one of them is acting as an agent of the state.
 The only remedy for aggrieved parties is a civil one.
 The exceptions are where the person recording the communication is an "agent of the state" or a "part of government."

 - Non-Official Languages

 A transcript of the wiretap that has been translated into an official language should be sufficient to satsify s.
 189 requirements.

-- R v Tam, 2000 CanLII 5699 (ON CA), O.J.
-No. 2185 (C.A.)
-(QL).
-Goudge J.A. at para 16 ("This section is not a penal provision of the Criminal Code.
+- R v Tam, 2000 CanLII 5699 (ON CA), OJ No 2185 (CA), per Goudge JA, at para 16 ("This section is not a penal provision of the Criminal Code.
 Rather, it establishes a statutory rule of evidence that defines a pre‑condition for admissibility.
 Thus, it must receive an interpretation which best assures the attainment of its objectives.")

-What amounts to reasonable notice will depend on the circumstances of the case in light of the purpose of the provision.
+What amounts to a "reasonable notice" will depend on the circumstances of the case in light of the purpose of the provision.

 Reasonable notice can include notes occurring during pretrial motions "several months" before the empaneling of a jury.